wokech/psc_job_analysis/README.md

-# Public Service Commission Data Analysis
+# Public Service Commission of Kenya Data Analysis

-## The goal of this project is to generate insightful visualizations using government recruitment data form the Public Service Commission (Kenya)
+The goal of this project is to perform data-driven analyses and generate insightful visualizations using government recruitment data from the Public Service Commission (Kenya)

-### (A) Recruitment of Chief Administrative Secretaries in Kenya (2022-2023)
+## (A) Recruitment of Chief Administrative Secretaries in Kenya (2022-2023)

 ### Visualization 1 - Gender distribution at the different recruitment stages
 ### [Code](https://github.com/wokech/PSC_Job_Analysis_2023/blob/master/cas_gender_county.R)